mhmgad/autogenstudio-ha-addon/readme.md

 5. Click <kbd>Start</kbd>, give it a few seconds to spin up, and then click the `Open Web UI` button that appears.

-After installation, the integration will be available to configure through the Home Assistant UI under Settings > Devices & Services.
+After installation, the integration can be configured through the Home Assistant UI under Settings > Devices & Services.